UnlockedLabs/intro-to-web-dev-curriculum/content/assignments/hello-world/project-intro/_index.md

 1. [Installed Node]({{% relref "../../../installations/install-node/" %}})
 {{% /notice %}}

-Programming jobs often require you to get familiar with, or at least make use of, additional technologies.
-Here, you'll be Github to write your code, run it, save it, and submit your assignment.
+Programming jobs often require you to get familiar with, or at least make use of, additional technologies and/or processes.

 So while the coding task may appear straightforward, you'll be introduced to a set of instructions, or **workflow**, that is important for the rest of your success in this class.

 ## Requirements

-1. Sign up for a GitHub account.
 1. Change the code in Visual Studio Code.
 1. Commit the code.
-1. Push the code to your assignment repository.
 1. Make sure your assignment passes the test.

-### GitHub

-If you haven't done so already, create a [GitHub account](https://github.com/join?ref_cta=Sign+up&ref_loc=header+logged+out&ref_page=%2F&source=header-home).

-{{% notice blue Note "rocket" %}}
-You can also learn more about Git and GitHub by viewing the following [resource page](https://docs.github.com/en/get-started/quickstart/git-and-github-learning-resources)
-{{% /notice %}}

 ### Assignment Invitation

-{{% notice blue Tip "rocket" %}}
-Before starting on any assignment, make sure you are signed into your GitHub account!
-{{% /notice %}}

-First, find `Assignment #0` in Canvas and click on the starter code repo link.
-Fork the repository to your personal profile, copy the repo’s URL for cloning, and clone the project to a directory on your machine.
+First, find `assignment0-javascript.git` in GitWeb, copy the repo’s URL for cloning, and clone the project to a directory on your machine.
+For a refresher on locating and cloning git repositories please revisit [this section]({{% relref "../../../content/how-programs-work/reading/your-first-program/index.md#go-to-gitweb" %}})

 After you have cloned the directory to your machine, open up the project within `Visual Studio Code` and move on to the next section!